 2. Wash the car

-This season, cars seem to be a magnet for leaves, sap and nature's other gifts.
+Cars seem to be a magnet for leaves, dirt and nature’s other gifts.
 Instead of paying for a car wash or doing it all yourself have kids lend a hand with the process.
-They will be asking to use it soon enough so why not start teaching them an aspect of taking care of one.

 3. Set knobs and dials